 CATHEDRAL BY ARISTOTELE FIORAVANTIClose

-Aristotele Fioravanti arrived to Moscow with his son Andrey and his servant Pietro on 26 March 1475.
+Aristotele Fioravanti arrived in Moscow with his son Andrey and his servant Pietro on 26 March 1475.
 He acted with quickness unusual for Muscovites, using the latest technological tools and techniques.
 Oak piles were rimmed into the foundation; moats were filled with chip stone and lime, which was supposed to provide strength and stability to the building.
 Fioravanti used the mixed technique when constructing the cathedral.
 He alternated traditional cut blocks of white stone in blockwork with particularly firm bricks, which were used to build pillars, arches and drums.
 This significantly decreased the load of the upper parts of the building onto walls and pillars.

 Instead of using masonry with chip stone backfilling, common in Russian architecture, Aristotele used the more firm blockwork of cut stones.
 Not traditional oak but iron ties were laid into the walls in order to strengthen the construction.
 The building was erected on the basis of accurate calculations.
 The implementation of new aids and appliances by the Italian architect, which amazed Muscovites, significantly increased the efficiency and reduced the price of construction.